DISTANCE: 73.1 miles (60.9 with boat shuttle across Tillamook Bay)*

 There are also a number of river and bay mouths that present challenges to OCT hikers.
 To begin with, there’s the mouth of Tillamook Bay.
 Then you meet Netarts Bay, Nestucca Bay, and the Salmon River, all of which must be dealt with by catching a boat ride—not a sure bet at any of these crossings—or walking, busing, hitching, or taxiing around.
 For most of this section, US Highway 101 is far inland, but there are local roads that offer access if needed.
 Views from the headlands are spectacular, as are the forests of large trees and the long beaches, on some of which you will probably be alone.
 There are a lot of lodging and camping opportunities, though they may require you to hike a good distance to reach.

-*Everyone counts mileage on the OCT a little differently.
-This is the number I came up with for my forthcoming Hiking the Oregon Coast Trail.
-It differs a little from the figure in Day Hiking: Oregon Coast.
+*Due to slight variations in the route, everyone counts mileage on the OCT a little differently.
+This is the number I came up with for my guidebook Hiking the Oregon Coast Trail.
+It probably differs a little from figures you may find elsewhere.

 Hiking the Oregon Coast Trail